There are a few things you need to consider when taking a flexible lump sum with The People’s Pension.

 When you use your pension savings for flexi-access drawdown with us:

-- you can take your tax-free cash (normally up to 25% of your pension pot) a bit at a time or as one lump sum
+- You can take your tax-free lump sum (normally up to 25% of your pension pot) in small chunks or in one go.

-- under HMRC rules, for every £1 you take as tax-free cash, £3 will move to a flexi-access drawdown (FAD) account that we’ll set up for you
+- Under HMRC rules, for every £1 you take as a tax-free lump sum, £3 will move to a flexi-access drawdown account that we’ll set up for you.

-- you need to have a minimum pension pot of £10,000 (or £2,000 if you’ve already taken money from your pot with The People’s Pension)
+- Before you start you need to have a minimum pension pot of £10,000 (or £2,000 if you’ve already taken money from your pot with People’s Pension).

-- you can take 1 lump sum a tax month, for example from 6 May to 5 June – we don’t charge you for taking lump sums
+- You can take one withdrawal a tax month either as a lump sum withdrawal or regular income.
+For example, from 6 May to 5 June – we won’t charge you for making withdrawals.

 When you use your savings for a lump sum (UFPLS) with us: